-- Proof of previous computer programming and/or relational database experience.
+- Proof of previous computer programming experience.
 Transcripts, substantial industry experience or certifications will be considered.
 An introductory computer programming course such as CMPP-205 Introduction to Programming in C may be required.

 - Attend a mandatory selection appointment once the above documents have been submitted and scored by the department.
 Telephone appointments can be scheduled for out-of-town applicants.